ComputeCanada/magic_castle/docs/README.md

 The default quotas set by Amazon are sufficient to build the Magic Castle AWS examples.
-To increase the limits, or request access to special resources like GPUs or high performance network interface, refer to [Amazon EC2 service quotas](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).
+To increase the limits, or request access to special resources like GPUs or high performance network interfaces, refer to [Amazon EC2 service quotas](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).

 #### 1.4.2 Google Cloud